prawnzyy/tp/docs/team/dhruvir29.md

   * What is does: Allows the user to modify the ingredients of a recipe
-  * Justification: This feature is critical to the working of the product as a user might want to adjust the quantity and unit of measurement of an ingredient required for the recipe or a user might want to add more ingredients to the list.
+  * Justification: This feature is critical to the working of the product as a user might want to adjust the quantity and unit of measurement of an ingredient required for the recipe or a user might want to add more ingredients to the list of ingredients needed for that recipe.
 * **Enhancement:**
-  * Coded all the parsers for the commands used for the ingredients (AddCommand, AddCommandParser, StockCommand, StockCommandParser, UseCommand, UseCommandParser, ListCommand).
+  * Coded all the parsers for the commands used for the ingredient list(AddCommand, AddCommandParser, StockCommand, StockCommandParser, UseCommand, UseCommandParser, ListCommand).

 * **Code Contribution:** [RepoSense link](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=dhruvir29&breakdown=false&sort=groupTitle%20dsc&sortWithin=title&since=2023-09-22&timeframe=commit&mergegroup=&groupSelect=groupByRepos)